OneUptime/oneuptime/Docs/run.md

 - Docker will build and run contaienrs.
 This will take some time.
 - You should see OneUptime Home Page on `http://localhost`
 - The containers are hot reloadable, so any changes you do in local development, it should auto-restart.
-- However, containers dont auto-restart for chages made to `package.json` / `webpack.config.js` files.
+- However, containers don't auto-restart for chages made to `package.json` / `webpack.config.js` files.
 If you've made a change to those files, you should build the container again by running:
 ```
 npm run force-build-dev <application_name>